-4. Orchestra stream:
+Orchestra stream

 Students who play instruments at a high level can consider joining the production as orchestra members.
 The live orchestra plays for all performances, as well as rehearses independently from the cast.
 Rehearsals will be outside of school hours, usually one evening a week, with increased involvement and time in the weeks leading up to the show dates.
 Musicians will be selected based on an audition or by invitation of the band leader.
-Auditions will take place Spring 2022.
 Depending on the musical chosen, the band may need woodwind, brass, strings, piano, guitar and percussion/drum set.
 Students in the band will register for Musical Theatre.
+Course: Musical Theatre (Z block outside of regular school hours)